Who are the Anunnaki?

 to the earth and create mischief.

-Although the idea of the ancient gods being aliens may seem novel, the tendency to
+Although the idea of the ancient gods being aliens may seem novel, the tendency to make the gods

-"additions" to the tales but genuine attributes of advanced extraterrestrials.
+to the tales but genuine attributes of advanced extraterrestrials.

 Unfortunately for those who would wish to see concrete evidence of such exciting notions as